 What were the challenges?

-Hugh Davies, Headteacher, and Vice President at the Association of School and College Leaders (ASCL) Cymru, and Robert Williams, Assistant Headteacher, introduced BlueSky in 2015.
+Hugh Davies, Headteacher, and Past President at the Association of School and College Leaders (ASCL) Cymru, and Rob Williams, Assistant Headteacher, introduced BlueSky in 2015.
 The school previously relied on a paper-based system which included various ways of capturing and recording information.
 However, they wanted to replace it with a more streamlined and efficient approach to produce a coherent, easy-to-access overview of performance across the school.

 How is BlueSky helping?